-Section 7: Cell Phones and Electronic Devices (including earbuds) Ref: SB Policy 504.12 Students may not use cell phones and electronic devices (including earbuds) while at school, except as permitted in this handbook.
+Students may not use cell phones and electronic devices (including watches, wearables, and earbuds) while at school, except as permitted in the student handbook.

-- Personal cell phones and electronic devices (including earbuds) will remain off and out of sight and may only be used during class time for educational purposes.
-Students must comply with each teacher's classroom rules regarding cell phone/electronic device use in class. - Students may use cell phones and electronic devices (including earbuds) on the school sidewalks and in • the common areas of the school before and after school, so long as they do not create a distraction or a disruption. - Students may not use cell phones and electronic devices (including earbuds) or other electronic devices while they are in locker rooms or restrooms. - Students may not use cell phones and electronic devices (including earbuds) while riding in a school vehicle unless they have express permission to do so from the vehicle's driver.
+Personal cell phones and electronic devices (including watches, wearables, and earbuds) will remain off and out of sight.

+Students may use cell phones and electronic devices (including earbuds) on the school sidewalks and in the common areas of the school before and after school, so long as they do not create a distraction or a disruption.
+Students may not use cell phones and electronic devices (including earbuds) or other electronic devices while they are in locker rooms or restrooms.